 “From one teacher to another, my best advice is to bring three important gifts into the classroom with you: calm…confidence…compassion” (2022, p.
 88-89)

-You’ll have to read the book to get her elaboration on these three specific tools or ‘gifts’ as she calls them.
+If you’re parenting a child with ODD or the teacher of one, I’d recommend reading both of one the books to get her elaboration on these three specific tools or ‘gifts’ as she calls them.

 In addition to understanding visceral reactions in the fight, flight, or freeze categories, we can look at behavior as either unintentional physiological reactions (respondent) or operant (a result of learning history).